Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

 ### 2.2.4 Prerequisite for Windows

 > (from the distribution README.txt) In order to compile on Windows, you need to have installed on your machine at least one Windows SDK (which is how we link to stuff like kernel32, user32, etc) and one Visual C++
-> Redistributable (which has various C-related libraries).
+> Re-distributable (which has various C-related libraries).
 If you
 > compile C++ programs on your computer, you probably already have this.
 > If you don't, run vs_BuildTools.exe, and select the option to install C++ build tools.
 > (It is the box in the upper-left corner).